How often does my piano need to be tuned?

 Preparing for the Piano Tuning

-Please remove all objects from the top of piano.
+Before your appointment, kindly remove any objects from the top of your piano.

 A quiet time of day is preferable when scheduling.